antaldaniel/old_music_dataobservatory_eu/content/home/posts.md

 weight = 65  # Order that this section will appear.

 title = "News"
-subtitle = "Demo Music Observatory highlights from our blog"
+subtitle = "Demo Music Observatory highlights from Data & Lyrics"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.